mxdvl/clare/content/words/snow.md

 Like you and I, it shines.

 \- Clare Welch

 > Written in Canada.
 Snow, like many things, is so hard to define.
-Sometimes, it's best to appreciate nature, things and people for what and who they are on a day-to-day basis.
+Sometimes, it's best to just step back and observe.
+Things change.
+People change.
 Definitions can be so restrictive.
 >
 > Sometimes, it's best to just let things be.